James Tully To Think and Act Differently

 13. Sustainable Democratic Constitutionalism and Climate Crisis (2020)

-An Interview with James Tully: Questions from Alexander Livingston
+14. An Interview with James Tully

 "This collection offers a superbly curated selection of, and guide to, the work of James Tully.
-Alex Livingston expertly charts the evolving trajectory of one of the most creative political theorists of the 21st century from the exploration of imperialism in support of indigenous struggles to engagement with global climate change, democratic sustainability, and the ethics of non-violence.
+Alexander Livingston expertly charts the evolving trajectory of one of the most creative political theorists of the 21st century from the exploration of imperialism in support of indigenous struggles to engagement with global climate change, democratic sustainability, and the ethics of non-violence.
 This is a landmark volume for understanding the past, present and future of Tully’s public philosophy and the transformation of political theory it accomplishes."

 David Owen, University of Southampton, UK.